Identifying Distributional Perspective Differences from Colingual Groups: Introduction

-We summarize our contributions as follows: \begin{itemize} \item We propose Cultural Difference Identifier (CDI), a model that automatically learns cultural differences based on Wikipedia articles.
-Towards this, we develop a novel procedure for algorithmically generating negative samples (introduced in \ref{subsec:dataset creation}) based on Wikipedia. \item We design an evaluation framework to systematically study the efficiency of the proposed approach by testing our models on self-labeled opinions ranging through diverse topics including \textit{Food, Cuisine, Savings, Festivals, Marriage, Corruption, Terrorism, Democracy} and \textit{Privacy}.
+We learn a perspective model for each colingual groups using a collection of Wikipedia pages for English, Chinese and Japanese, and then use these models to identify diverging perspectives for a separate set of claims that are manually curated and are \textit{not} from Wikipedia.

-\item Comprehensive quantitative and qualitative studies show that our model outperforms multiple well-crafted baselines and achieves strong correlation with human judgements. \end{itemize}
+Our contributions are as follows. \textbf{1)} We propose \textbf{CLUSTER} (\textbf{C}o\textbf{L}ing\textbf{U}al Per\textbf{S}pec\textbf{T}ive Identifi\textbf{ER}), a module that learns distributional perspectives of colingual groups based on Wikipedia articles.
+Towards this, we develop a novel procedure to algorithmically generate negative examples (introduced in Section \ref{subsec:dataset creation}) based on Wikipedia to train our group models (Section \ref{subsec:train_proc}). \textbf{2)} We design an evaluation framework to systematically study the effectiveness of the proposed approach by testing our models on self-labeled claims from diverse topics including \textit{cuisine, festivals, marriage, corruption, democracy, privacy}, etc. (Section \ref{subsec:test_data}, \ref{subsec:HATD} and \ref{subsec:inference}) \textbf{3)} Comprehensive quantitative and qualitative studies in Chinese, Japanese, and English show that our model outperforms multiple well-crafted baselines and achieves strong correlation with human judgements.\footnote{We use these three languages as examples throughout the paper, but our algorithm is naturally applicable to other languages.
+Data and code are available at https://github.com/PlusLabNLP/CLUSTER} (Section \ref{sec:results} and \ref{sec:quanlitative_analysis})